rajaraodv/loadcomponent/README.md

 #load.cmp

-A simple and fast Salesforce Aura component that can be used to load  JS and CSS static resources in series, parallel, or mix and match of series and parallel loading fashion.
+A simple and fast Salesforce Aura component that can be used to load  JS and CSS static resources in series, parallel, or in any other fashion.

 ###Getting started
 1. Create `load.cmp`, `loadController.js` and `staticResourcesLoaded.evt` files in your org and copy contents from this here.